-Models can now be sent directly to fabrication machines, bypassing the need for traditional shop drawings.
+Models can now be sent directly to fabrication numerically controlled machines (CNC), bypassing the need for traditional shop drawings.
 Energy analysis can be done at the outset of design, and construction costs are becoming increasingly predictable.
 These are just a few of the exciting opportunities that a BIM approach offers.
-Designers and contractors can begin to look at the entire building process, from preliminary design through construction documentation into construction, and rethink how buildings come together.
+Designers and contractors can begin to look at the entire building process-from preliminary design through construction documentation into construction-and rethink how buildings come together.
 The whole notion of paper-based delivery may become obsolete as more players adopt up-to-date, accurate, digital models.

-As we've mentioned, with a Revit Building Information Model, a parametric 3D model is used to generate traditional building abstractions such as plans, sections, elevations, details, and schedules.
-The drawings produced aren't discrete collections of manually coordinated lines, but interactive representations of a model.
+With the Revit building information model, a parametric 3D model is created that produces traditional building abstractions such as plans, sections, elevations, details, and schedules.
+The drawings produced aren't discrete collections of manually coordinated lines, but interactive representations or, more accurately, different views of a model.
 Working in a model-based framework such as Revit guarantees that a change in one view will propagate to all other views of the model.
-As you shift elements in plan, they change in elevation and section.
-If you move a level height, all the walls and floors associated with that level update automatically.
-If you remove a door from your model, it's simultaneously removed from all other views, and your door schedule is updated.
+As you shift elements in plan, they simultaneously change in elevation and section.
+If you change a level height, all the walls and floors associated with that level update automatically and adjust their base/height/length to the new condition.
+If you remove a door from your model, it's simultaneously removed from all other views, and your door schedule is updated automatically.
 This unprecedented level of coordination allows designers and builders to better control and display information, ensuring higher quality and a leaner process.

-The immediate 3D design visualization of the building and its spaces improves understanding of the building and gives you the ability to show a variety of design options to all members of a project, at any moment.
+The immediate access to 3D visualization of the building and its spaces makes it much easier to understand and communicate the building design.
+One model can also contain many variations (Design Options), any of which can be explored at any stage in the design process.
 Integrated design and documentation keeps the data centralized and coordinated.
 This in turn leads to live and up-to-date schedules and quantity take-offs.
-That information can then be used to make decisions earlier in the design process, reducing risk and cost overruns.
-Not only that, but with the coordinated BIM model, you can start running energy analysis, solar studies, daylighting simulations, and egress analysis much earlier in the process, allowing you to iterate through design decisions earlier, not later.
+That information can then be used to make decisions early in the design process, reducing risk and cost overruns.
+Not only that, but with the coordinated BIM model, you can start running energy analysis, solar studies, daylight simulations, and egress analysis much earlier in the process, allowing you to iterate through design decisions earlier, not later.
 Coordination with BIM is now required for many buildings to come into existence.
-Consider Daniel Libeskind's recently completed Denver Art Museum and its extreme geometric configuration (Figure 1.1).
-Integrating the mechanical and structural systems into a 3D model was essential to the building's successful completion.
+BIM is extremely useful for complex projects such as Daniel Libeskind's Denver Art Museum, with its extreme geometric configuration (Figure 1.1).
+Integrating the mechanical and structural systems into a 3D model is essential to completing a building of this complexity.
 Exact spatial organization of structural members could be modeled, which in turn led to fewer field errors and fewer requests for information.
 In addition, parts could be sent directly to fabrication from the model, eliminating the need for 2D drawings entirely.